 - Own Info Visibility: This allows you to get more granular by toggling permissions to specific custom tables, and sections in the profile tab.
 We suggest turning off edit access for things like Compensation or Role Information.

-Available for Managers Only:
+Available options for Managers Only:

 Everything listed above, plus: